alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide
-  :deck => "anti_social_media",
-  :slide => 34,
+  slide_image2
+  filename="slide34.png",
-  :alt => "A picture of Diane Abbott, with a quote about how she received almost a third of abusive tweets in one study."
+  alt="A picture of Diane Abbott, with a quote about how she received almost a third of abusive tweets in one study." caption="Image: Official portrait of Diane Abbott MP, from the [UK Parliament website](https://beta.parliament.uk/media/S3bGSTqn).
+Used under CC BY."
 %}
-  Image: Official portrait of Diane Abbott MP, from the [UK Parliament website](https://beta.parliament.uk/media/S3bGSTqn).
-  Used under CC BY.
-{% endslide %}

 When these factors overlap, it gets even worse.